Let’s look into this subject.

 Worse, Satan still has a certain control over wealth and worldly kingdoms (Matt.
 4:8-10).
 He is still the god of this age (2 Cor.
 4:4).
 Jesus resisted Satan’s offer to give him all the kingdoms of the world.
 (The temptation was real, not hypothetical or imaginary.)
 There is no clear proof that God made the modern prophet or preacher rich.
 Maybe Satan intervened so he can deceive people with defective teaching about money–through the words of the now-rich prophet or preacher, no less!

 Such interpretations misapply Scripture.
 Such an interpretation is self-centered, foolish, and dangerous, particularly when TV preachers manipulate people to give money, so the preachers can then boast of how well they are doing, in front of the people who had given money to make the preacher well off!
 Yikes!
 Meanwhile, ordinary Joe and Jane, who had given money to the TV guy or local pastor, still live as they have been all their married lives.
-That takes chutzpah and a total absence of self-awareness.
+These prophets and preachers have too much chutzpah and a total absence of self-awareness.

 Where does this unscriptural practice stop?